cognetive/VPC-Flow-Logs-Analytics/tutorials/anomaly_detection.md

 ![alt text](images/time_series_1d.png)

 OK, our raw data is ready.
-But feeding the time-series predictor, we should split the data into train and test set; After that we standardize each set and shingle it.
+But before feeding the time-series predictor, we should split the data into train and test set; After that we can standardize each set and shingle it.
 First set the relevant hyper-parameters:

 ![alt text](images/split_shingle.png)